syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Group summary template

-The data grid hosts any view(s) inside a group summary for the entire row or for individual columns by loading a template.
+The data grid allows you to host any view(s) inside a group summary for the entire row or individual columns by loading a template.

 ### Displaying template for a row

-The template for a group summary row can be set by using `SfDataGrid.GroupSummaryTemplate` to customize it based on requirement.
+The template for a group summary row can be customized by using the `SfDataGrid.GroupSummaryTemplate` property.

-Refer the below code example in which a label is loaded in the group summary template of group summary row.
+Refer to the code example below, which demonstrates how to load a label in the group summary template of a group summary row:

 {% tabs %}
 {% highlight xaml%}